FAQ

 What sets Madison Cooke apart?

-Focus – State and local tax isn't just our expertise – it's all we do.
+Focus – State and local tax isn't just our expertise – it's all we do!

 Practical experience – We bring decades of practical experience with state and local sales, use, B&O and personal property tax.
 Our practical experience involves auditing, accounting, finance, law, and tax administration.
 Our associates include former senior auditors of the Washington Department of Revenue in addition to former tax managers and tax administrators for manufacturing and high-tech companies.
 We've been in your shoes and understand your business and concerns from an insider's point of view.